fandm-college/rcs.github.io/index.md

 Courses using Research Computing resources
 ------------------------------

-Instructors who wish to lead a class using any of the Research Computing resources must contact us at dorc.fandm.edu before the class begins.
+Instructors who wish to lead a class using any of the Research Computing resources must contact us at dorc@fandm.edu before the class begins.
 This is to ensure that adequate resources and support are available.
 At a minimum, we will need the following information:

 - A list (preferably a text file) of the netIDs of everyone who needs access
 - Software needed